 - How important is meaningful engagement to your customers?
 Do they want to feel like your brand is a trusted friend or simply a reliable vendor?

 - Are you looking to build a stream of repeat business or is your product a one-time purchase for most of your customers?

 - Does your product fit into a specific industry category that has an established marketplace?

-Understanding the unique aspects of each of these communities and how your products fit into the marketplace ecosystem will make better use of your time with higher ROI’s and will help you build your brand with the right customer base.
+Understanding the unique aspects of each of these communities and how your products fit into the marketplace ecosystem will help you build brand equity with the right customer base.
 It’s also important to be a good community member by responding quickly and meaningfully to customer inquiries and regularly monitoring your reviews and feedback.
 A few negative reviews can be the death of any merchant’s marketplace listings and should be resolved quickly and empathetically.

 A good multi-channel selling software will allow for bulk uploads to simultaneously create listings across multiple platforms and will automatically update content to ensure that all listings are compliant with each marketplace’s unique requirements.
 Additionally, many sellers will change their prices daily, either in response to a change in demand or as a tactic to gain algorithmic advantage for their listings, therefore many multi-channel selling softwares offer automatic repricing strategies to help you stay one step ahead of your competitors.

 Streamlining your logistics is another key component to successfully managing multiple marketplaces.
 Outsourcing your logistics will help you to stay competitive with affordable 1-2 day shipping and help you manage and maintain accurate inventory levels across multiple marketplaces.
 Many merchants are turning to an on-demand warehousing partner to help them get their inventory closer to their end customers and extend their 1-2 day delivery footprint.